APCSLowell/Dice/README.md

 Optional Extras
 ---------------

-If you have extra time, you can keep track of the rolls.
+For a challenge, you might see how many legible dice you can fit on the screen.
+You can also keep track of the rolls.
 You could display the average roll, or maybe a graph that shows how often each of the numbers from 2 to 12 have come up.
 This is useful in some dice games like Settlers of Catan.
 Check the links below for examples of other students work

 Samples of Student Work
 -----------------------